-- nome ("name", string): the user real first name; defaults to the empty string. - cognome ("surname", string): the user real last name; defaults to the value of username. - ip (string): the IP address from which incoming connections for this user are accepted, see User login; defaults to 0.0.0.0. - fake (string): when set to True (case-sensitive \string\) set the hidden flag in the user, see User login; defaults to False.
+- first\name (string; also accepted: nome): the user real first name; defaults to the empty string. - last\name (string; also accepted: cognome): the user real last name; defaults to the value of username. - ip (string): the IP address or subnet from which incoming connections for this user are accepted, see User login. - hidden (boolean; also accepted: fake): when set to true set the hidden flag in the user, see User login; defaults to false (the case-sensitive string True is also accepted).